-Nystrom and Associates is an accredited substance abuse treatment center that provides outpatient treatment for men between 18 and 65+ years of age.
+Nystrom and Associates is an accredited substance abuse treatment center that provides outpatient treatment for men and women between 18 and 65+ years of age.
 As part of their special programs, Nystrom and Associates treats clients with co-occurring mental and substance use disorders, veterans, and criminal justice (other than dui/dwi)/forensic clients.
 To help patients achieve sobriety, Nystrom and Associates provides intake assessments.
 Afterward, patients receive cognitive behavioral therapy, telemedicine/telehealth therapy, and substance use disorder counseling during treatment.
-Nystrom and Associates is located in Stillwater, Minnesota, providing treatment for people in Washington County, accepting cash or self-payment, medicaid, and medicare.
+Nystrom and Associates is located in Moorhead, Minnesota, providing treatment for people in Clay County, accepting cash or self-payment, medicaid, and medicare.

 Nystrom and Associates at a Glance

 - State-financed health insurance plan other than Medicaid

 - Young adults

 - Domestic violence services, including family or partner